Disney Cruise Line

-Disney Cruise Line is a cruise line operation that is a subsidiary of the Walt Disney Company.
-The company was incorporated in 1996 as Magical Cruise Company Limited, through its first vessel Disney Magic, and is domiciled in London, England, with its operational headquarters located in Celebration, Florida.
-Disney Cruise Line operates seven ships: Disney Magic, Disney Wonder, Disney Dream, Disney Fantasy, Disney Wish, Disney Treasure, and Disney Destiny.
-A new ship, Disney Adventure will join the fleet in 2026.
-Castaway Cay, a private island in the Bahamas, is exclusively operated by Disney Cruise Line and is designed as an exclusive port of call for Disney's ships.
-A second private destination, Lookout Cay at Lighthouse Point, a 700-acre property on the southern end of Eleuthera, Bahamas opened on June 6, 2024.
-Disney Cruise Line operates two Disney Cruise Line Terminals in Florida.
+Disney Cruise Line is the cruise line subsidiary of the Walt Disney Company.
+Incorporated in 1996 as Magical Cruise Company, Limited with the launch of its first vessel, the company is domiciled in London, England, with its operational headquarters in Celebration, Florida.
+As of 2026, Disney Cruise Line operates eight ships: Disney Magic, Disney Wonder, Disney Dream, Disney Fantasy, Disney Wish, Disney Treasure, Disney Destiny, and Disney Adventure.
+Five additional ships are on order and are expected to enter service by 2031.
+The cruise line operates two private destinations in the Bahamas used exclusively by Disney ships: Castaway Cay, a 1000 acre private island, and Lookout Cay at Lighthouse Point, a 600 acre destination on the southern end of Eleuthera.
+Disney Cruise Line also operates exclusive-use cruise terminals in Florida at Port Canaveral and Port Everglades.